 Beginning Sept.
-1, 2024, carrying a small amount of illegal drugs (possession) in Oregon will be a misdemeanor that can send a person to jail.
+1, 2024, carrying a small amount of illegal drugs (possession) in Oregon is considered a misdemeanor that can send a person to jail.
 Under the old law, possession of small amounts of drugs was typically a violation, meaning a person could be fined, but not go to jail.
 After Sept.
 1, if a person is charged with possession, it could mean probation or jail time.

 Deflection is a program under the new law to help people get services for substance use disorders, instead of going to jail.
 Starting Sept.1, instead of taking someone to jail for possession, a police officer can offer deflection to someone who is eligible.